 Check the label.
 In general, on products that do not contain pure honey, we will find the text “Energizing”.
 Check around the brand or logo, besides the list of ingredients, for “additives” or “added flavors”.

-Pure honey should have only one ingredient listed: Honey.
+The pure one should have only one ingredient listed: Honey.
 However, manufacturers are finding ways to bypass food laws, and even if there are no other ingredients listed on the product, it may still contain a few other ingredients.

 Method 2) – Color